Pancit Palabok is a hearty and savory Filipino noodle dish that’s topped with shrimp, smoked fish, chicharron, and so much more!

 The easiest way to serve pancit palabok for a potluck or party is to simply mix the noodles and sauce together, garnishing with the toppings last.
 While still delicious, I do find that the sauce has a tendency to dry out very quickly when mixed along with the noodles, altering the ideal saucy texture of the palabok.

-For that reason, I like to keep all of these separate (noodles, sauce, and toppings in their respective containers), allowing guests to sort-of “build” their own palabok platters.
+For that reason, I like to keep all of these separate (noodles, sauce, and toppings in their respective containers), allowing guests to “build” their own palabok platters.
 This not only preserves the ideal texture of the palabok, but it also allows guests to control how much toppings they want per serving.

 How do I store leftovers?